 I have a great trailer, but it feels a bit flexy, maybe even rickety . . .
 How can I strengthen a trailer frame?
 How can I stiffen it?

-Have a trailer that you would like to repurpose?
+Have a trailer that you want to repurpose?
 Or a lightweight trailer that needs a little beef?
 Is it practical to strengthen an existing trailer?
 Sure, there are several ways to increase trailer load capacity,